Mount Kisco (Ambulatory Surgery Center of Westchester) Data Breach Settlement

 Westchester.
 If you received a notice stating the breach may have compromised your information, the company's

-Is proof required to file a Mount Kisco settlement claim?
+Was proof required to file a Mount Kisco settlement claim?

-Claim forms must be submitted online or postmarked by June 29, 2026.
-The court has scheduled a final approval
+Claim forms had to be submitted online or postmarked by June 29, 2026.
+That deadline has passed, and the settlement

-hearing for September 9, 2026; payments are not issued until the settlement receives final approval and any appeals
+issued until the settlement receives final approval and any appeals are resolved.

 What information was exposed in the Ambulatory Surgery Center of Westchester data breach?